-Femmes“, the kind who wouldn’t even go to Walmart without full makeup and sexy stilettos, are not Femmes at all…they are Straightbians).
+Femmes“, the type who wouldn’t even go to Walmart without full makeup and sexy stilettos, are not Femmes at all…they are Straightbians).

 Femmes love our Butch partners fiercely, and we would defend them to the death.
 But while our Butches make us weak in the knees, they don’t make us weak in the head.
 We wouldn’t hesitate to tell our Butches off if we needed to.
 One mistake people often make is in thinking that Butch/Femme relationships are a mimicry of heterosexuals.
 The truth is that Butch/Femme partners are equals in every way; we don’t have the power imbalances and manipulative gymnastics that often underlie heterosexual unions.

-In summary, sometimes (but not always), people may not be able to identify Femmes simply by looking at us ~ well, unless we are with our Butch partner, of course.
-However, Lesbians with good gaydar can usually pick up on us, particularly if they are around us longer than just first glance.
+In summary, sometimes (but not always), sometimes people in the general population may not be able to identify Femmes as Lesbians simply by looking at us ~ well, unless we are with our Butch partner, of course.
+(However, Lesbians with good gaydar do usually pick up on us, and particularly so when they are around us longer than just a quick first glance).

 The biggest problem for Femmes is Straightbians who are LYING about being Femme/Lesbian.
 These LIARS lead to much misunderstanding and incorrect notions about Femme Lesbians.
 The main thing to remember is that Femmes are 100% Lesbian; Straightbians are 0%.
 There is no overlap whatsoever.
 You either are a Lesbian, or you are not.
 The bottom line is: Femmes are Lesbians; Straightbians are not.
 The end.